-Health and social care is offered as one of our GCSE option subjects.
+Health and social care is offered as one of our option subjects in years 10 and 11.
 It is a useful course to study if you intend working in health, social work or childcare, post 16, but is also of interest to those who are interested in child development.
 It is a course that is open to all.
 To gain the higher grades students must be committed to working extensively outside of lesson time and taking responsibility for their own learning.

 The course followed is the OCR Cambridge National Certificate Level 2, which has equivalence with GCSE.

 25% terminal exam